ant-design/ant-design/docs/blog/to-be-collaborator.en-US.md

 ## Development Process

 1. `npm start` A website running Ant Design locally
-2. The specific development process, XXXX, not specifically written
+2. As issue mentioned.
+Debug, fixing or add new feature

 ## Run test cases and specification checks

-1. Make sure all tests pass `npm run test`.
+1. When add new related test case, also make sure all tests pass `npm run test`.
 Tips: You can use `npm test -- --watch TestName` to run specified tests during development.
 2. Run `npm test -- -u` to update [jest snapshot](https://facebook.github.io/jest/docs/en/snapshot-testing.html#snapshot-testing-with-jest) and put These updates are also committed (if any).
 3. Make sure your code passes the lint check `npm run lint`.